mhamdim7/SecureNotes/README.md

 - **Room Database**: Provides robust local data storage solutions, enhanced with encrypted capabilities for security.
 - **Hilt**: Facilitates dependency injection, streamlining the setup and scalability of the application architecture.
 - **MVVM**: Guides the presentation layer, facilitating a clear separation of concerns and a reactive data flow.
-- **Navigation Components**: Manages UI navigation, offering a flexible and intuitive handling of app flows.
+- **Navigation Component**: Manages UI navigation, offering a flexible and intuitive handling of app flows.

 ## Features